Interstate High Speed Rail Progress

 Complete Passenger Transportation Systems in Western Europe & Eastern Asia

-As quickly as budgets allow, 30 advanced and emerging nations are balancing Aviation, Intercity Passenger Rail, Highway, Rapid Transit & Dedicated Bikeway infrastructure construction for Complete Passenger Transportation Systems.
-Each mode is optimized for the mileage range it best serves.
+As quickly as budgets allow, 30 advanced and emerging nations are balancing Aviation, Intercity Passenger Rail, Highway, Rapid Transit & Dedicated Bikeway construction & modernization for Complete Passenger Transportation Systems.
+Each mode is optimized for the distance range it best serves.

 Complete Passenger Transportation Systems in Western Europe & Eastern Asia; credit USHSRA